 - Eat less junk and high-calorie, low-nutrition foods.
 In other words, cut the majority of processed, packaged foods (even vegan kinds) from your diet.

-- Benefits of eating a vegan diet can include weight management, heart health, reduced risk for metabolic syndrome, high antioxidant intake and improved gut health.
+- Benefits of a vegan diet can include weight management, heart health, reduced risk for metabolic syndrome, high antioxidant intake and improved gut health.

 - On the other hand, vegan diets may be linked to an increased risk of nutritional deficiencies.
 Many plant-based foods also contain antinutrients, which can interfere with micronutrient absorption.

 - Make sure to listen to your body and follow a balanced, well-rounded diet with mostly whole, unprocessed foods, no matter if you decide to follow a vegan diet or not.